tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   ![parallel_coordinates.gif](Images/parallel_coordinates.gif)

 * Communicate that parallel coordinate plots allow for multiple variables to be represented in parallel to one another.
-This is particularly valuable when tracing the relationships between variables and how each variable relates to and affects the other.
+This is particularly valuable when tracing the relationships between variables, and how each variable relates to and affects the other.

 * By sorting the axes and filtering values, analysts can cluster attributes to assess relationships and trends.